sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 println!("{:?}", foo);
 {% endhighlight %}

-By deriving debug, you have the ability to output a debug format of that structure, which is output using {:?}.
+By deriving Debug, you have the ability to output a debug format of that structure, which is output using {:?}.

 This is very handy to help bootstrap a project, which you quickly want to look at the contents of what is working so far.
 After a while, I found I ended up removing these helpers and put in my own, customized Debug implementations.